nrfconnect/sdk-nrf/samples/spm/README.rst

 The SPM can provide the application firmware with access to Secure Services.
 See the :ref:`lib_spm` library for information about the available services.
-For an example code using them, see :ref:`secure_services`.

 Requirements for the application firmware
 =========================================